Is quitting an application frowned upon?

 Is Quitting an Android Application Frowned Upon?

-Explore the nuances of application termination on Android, understanding user expectations, system behavior, and best practices for managing app lifecycle without explicitly 'quitting'.
+Explore the nuances of application termination on Android, understanding user expectations, system behavior, and best practices for managing your app's lifecycle without explicitly 'quitting'.

-In the world of Android development, the concept of 'quitting' an application isn't as straightforward as it might seem in desktop environments.
-Unlike traditional operating systems where users often explicitly close programs, Android manages application processes differently.
-This article delves into why explicitly quitting an Android app is generally discouraged, how the system handles app termination, and what developers should consider to provide a seamless user experience.
+In the world of mobile applications, particularly on Android, the concept of 'quitting' an application isn't as straightforward as it is on desktop operating systems.
+Users often expect apps to remain in a state where they can quickly resume their previous activity, rather than explicitly closing them.
+This article delves into why explicit 'quit' buttons are generally discouraged on Android, how the system manages app processes, and what developers should consider to provide a seamless user experience.

 public class MyActivity extends AppCompatActivity {